 3. Appeals Council

-If you disagree with the Appeals Council’s decision or if the Appeals Council decides not to review your case, you may file a lawsuit in a federal district court.
-The letter Social Security sends you about the Appeals Council’s action also will tell you how to ask a court to look at your case.
+If you disagree with the Appeals Council’s decision or if the Appeals Council decides not to review your case, you may file a federal district court action.
+The letter Social Security sends you about the Appeals Council’s action will also tell you how to ask a court to look at your case.

 In some cases, you may ask Social Security to continue paying your benefits while it makes a decision on your appeal.
 You can ask for your benefits to continue when: